Piping and instrumentation diagram

-A piping and instrumentation diagram (P&ID or PID) is a detailed diagram in the process industry which shows the piping and process equipment together with the instrumentation and control devices.
+A Piping and Instrumentation Diagram (P&ID) is a detailed diagram in the process industry which shows process equipment together with the instrumentation and control devices.
+It is also called as mechanical flow diagram (MFD).

 Superordinate to the P&ID is the process flow diagram (PFD) which indicates the more general flow of plant processes and the relationship between major equipment of a plant facility.

 Contents and function

 A piping and instrumentation diagram (P&ID) is defined as follows: